rossng/docs/source/operations/external-iam/configure-keycloak-identity-management.rst

 .. cond:: k8s

-   - Configuring Keycloak for use with MinIO authentication and authorization
+   - Configure Keycloak for use with MinIO authentication and authorization
-   - Configuring a new or existing MinIO Tenant to use Keycloak as the OIDC provider
+   - Configure a new or existing MinIO Tenant to use Keycloak as the OIDC provider
    - Create policies to control access of Keycloak-authenticated users
    - Log into the MinIO Tenant Console using SSO and a Keycloak-managed identity
    - Generate temporary S3 access credentials using the ``AssumeRoleWithWebIdentity`` Security Token Service (STS) API

 .. cond:: linux or macos or windows

-   - Configuring Keycloak for use with MinIO authentication and authorization
+   - Configure Keycloak for use with MinIO authentication and authorization
-   - Configuring a new or existing MinIO cluster to use Keycloak as the OIDC provider
+   - Configure a new or existing MinIO cluster to use Keycloak as the OIDC provider
    - Create policies to control access of Keycloak-authenticated users
-   - Log into the MinIO Tenant Console using SSO and a Keycloak-managed identity
+   - Log into the MinIO Console using SSO and a Keycloak-managed identity
    - Generate temporary S3 access credentials using the ``AssumeRoleWithWebIdentity`` Security Token Service (STS) API

 .. cond:: container

    - Deploy a Keycloak and MinIO Container
-   - Configuring Keycloak for use with MinIO authentication and authorization
+   - Configure Keycloak for use with MinIO authentication and authorization
-   - Configuring MinIO to use Keycloak as the OIDC provider
+   - Configure MinIO to use Keycloak as the OIDC provider
    - Create policies to control access of Keycloak-authenticated users
-   - Log into the MinIO Tenant Console using SSO and a Keycloak-managed identity
+   - Log into the MinIO Console using SSO and a Keycloak-managed identity
    - Generate temporary S3 access credentials using the ``AssumeRoleWithWebIdentity`` Security Token Service (STS) API

 This procedure was written and tested against Keycloak ``21.0.0``.
 The provided instructions may work against other Keycloak versions.
-This procedure assumes you have prior experience with Keycloak and have reviewed their documentation for guidance and best practices in deploying, configuring, and managing the service.
+This procedure assumes you have prior experience with Keycloak and have reviewed `their documentation <https://www.keycloak.org/documentation>`__ for guidance and best practices in deploying, configuring, and managing the service.

 Prerequisites
 -------------